 All living things need energy to move, to grow, to metabolize and to reproduce, and they obtain this energy from their environment.
 Plants and algae have the ability to generate energy directly from solar radiation through photosynthesis (they are autotrophic).
 Animals have to gain their energy through nutrition from other creatures - they are heterotrophic.

-However, because of the importance of technologies for our species, we also consume other sources of energy for the manufacture and use of these technologies.
+However, because of the importance of technologies for our species, we humans also consume other sources of energy for the manufacture and use of these technologies.
 Ever since we humans use fire, we burn wood and other renewable fuels.
 The production of various tools and other technologies in turn uses energy from fire.
-Coal - a fossil fuel - was used to produce energy before the beginning of our era and in the Middle Ages, and gradually replaced the burning of wood (mainly because wood was already in short supply in the Middle Ages).
+Coal - a fossil fuel - started to be used to produce energy before the beginning of our era in the Middle Ages, and gradually replaced the burning of wood (mainly because wood was already in short supply in the Middle Ages).
 Particularly in the 16th-19th century, the mining of coal was advanced, which in turn drove the industrial revolution.
 The extraction and consumption of energy from fossil fuels rose rapidly in the last century.
-This drove technological progress, e.g. the automotive industry, which in turn drove innovation in fossil fuel extraction.
+This drove technological progress, e.g. the automotive industry and electricity, which in turn drove innovation in fossil fuel extraction.
 More and more people in the world have gained access to electricity in the last three decades.
 However, global population growth and technological progress led to an exponential increase in global energy consumption.